TimotheosZangoulos/activity-tracker-backend/README.md

 ### 2. POST /data/updated
 #### Request Body: none
 #### Alert the backend the the data file (.csv) changed.
 Make the caching functionality to reset

+## Usage Instructions
+### In the case that the csv files change while the backend is running, call POST /data/updated to alert the backend that the data source has changed.
+This will reset the 'cache'